-Tea consumption dates back thousands of years.
+Steeping dried leaves and drinking tea dates back thousands of years.
 It’s thought to originate in China, where it was used medicinally.
-Today, people drink tea for many reasons, including its taste, caffeine, and its supposed health benefits.
-Herbal teas are gaining popularity for their positive health and wellness effects.
-One popular option is nettle tea.
+Today, people drink tea for many reasons, including its taste, stimulating or calming properties, and health benefits.
+One popular herbal tea is nettle tea.

 Nettle, or stinging nettle, is a shrub that comes from northern Europe and Asia.
-It’s an interesting and paradoxical plant.
-It has pretty, heart-shaped leaves and yellow or pink flowers, but the stem is covered in tiny, stiff hairs that release stinging chemicals when touched.
+Its scientific name is Urtica dioica.
+The plant boasts pretty, heart-shaped leaves and yellow or pink flowers, but the stem is covered in tiny, stiff hairs that release stinging chemicals when touched.

 The leaves, stem, or root from the nettle plant can be crushed and made into powders, tinctures, creams, teas, and more.
-Studies have been done on these preparations, and research is ongoing.
-While more study is needed to prove cause and effect, many potential health benefits of nettle are emerging.
+While people have used it for centuries as an herbal medicine, modern research also supports many of the potential health benefits of nettle and nettle tea.

-Nettle may help flush toxins from the urinary tract.
+Nettle may help flush harmful bacteria from the urinary tract.
 This can benefit people who have urinary conditions, such as benign prostatic hyperplasia (BPH).
 BPH causes an enlarged prostate gland in men.
-This can cause men to have pain or other trouble urinating.
+This can cause pain or other problems urinating.

-Phenols from plants like nettle also contain antioxidants, which are substances that protect the body from aging and cell damage.
+In particular, polyphenols from nettle extract have shown some exciting potential for treating breast cancer and prostate cancer.
+Plants like nettle also contain potent antioxidants, which are substances that protect the body from aging and cell damage.

-You can experiment with the ratio of nettle to water, but a general reference is 2 cups of water for every cup of leaves.
+You can buy nettle tea loose or in teabags, but you can also grow or harvest the leaves yourself.
+With fresh leaves, experiment with the ratio of nettle to water you prefer, but a general reference is two cups of water for every cup of leaves.
+Here’s how:

 - Add water to the leaves.